goldshay135/FDoser/README.md

 # FLooder v0.0.3 (@ozzzozon)

-FLooder is a fast(depends on your internet speed) packet flooder tool
+FLooder is a packet flooder tool

 ## How to use
   git clone https://github.com/ozzzozo/FLooder.git <br />